HexxKing/HexxKing/README.md

   <!-- Start a twitter hashtag that I can later link to here #ThisIsWhyIWantToWorkInTech -->
   - ### 🌈 **Why I Want to Work in Tech**
     - Working from home is safest during a pandemic.
-    - I am ready for a liveable wage, excellent healthcare and great benefits.
+    - I am ready for a liveable wage, excellent healthcare and rewarding benefits.
     - My ability to adapt allows me to change my professional career.
     - I am a lifelong learner looking to keep life interesting.
     - I recognize that software and technology is the future.